ziomecka/MyTimer/README.md

 * object oriented application
 * private members that can be trusted (achieved not only by the underscore prefix)
 * ES6 code
-* timet that changes dynamically cdepending on the settings
+* timer that changes dynamically depending on the received settings

 ## Acknowledgments